JoeDuncko/JoeDuncko.com/posts/hackysu-2022.md

   - Fun facts
     - This was the only year we were able to reimburse non-YSU students for their travel expenses, so we had a very decent number of students travel in
 - HackYSU 2018
-  - Directed by...?
-  - Held in Stambaugh Stadium's DeBartolo Stadium Club
+  - Cancelled due to organizational issues
 - HackYSU 2019
   - Directed by Ralph Streb and Anthony Hake
+  - Held in Stambaugh Stadium's DeBartolo Stadium Club
+- HackYSU 2020
+  - Directed by Ralph Streb and Anthony Hake
   - Held in Kilcawley Center's Cove
-- HackYSU 2020
-  - Cancelled due to COVID 19 virus
 - HackYSU 2021
   - Directed by...?
   - Held virtually on Discord due to COVID 19 virus